Troubleshooting

 Port was designed to let you set up a developer portal in minutes, quickly defining your data model and then ingesting data about software and resources into it.

 We believe in "bring your own data model" since each organization differs in how it wants to set up Port and model its software.
-Our documentation and other resources can help you get started.
+Our documentation and guides can help you get started.

 Answer (click to expand)